 Email is the fastest way to get a response.
 Please email [email protected] to ask any questions about our services that you feel aren’t listed in our FAQ.
-You may also reach out to Ashley at [email protected] for more information about the process, or asking a direct question.
-Ashley is with clients typically back to back all day and may only have a few minutes between sessions, so an email is the quickest way to get back to someone when she doesn’t have adequate time for a phone call.
-Emails are best because everything can be documented and referred back to so she is best able to help her clients.
-This also allows her to provide information any time of day as well.
+You may also reach out to Ashley at [email protected], Aja at A[email protected] or Christa at [email protected].
+Keep in mind, we are with clients typically back to back all day and may only have a few minutes between sessions, so an email is the quickest way to get back to someone when we don’t have adequate time for a phone call.
+Emails are best because everything can be documented and referred back to for sessions.
+This also allows us to provide information any time of day as well.

 While teenagers have many reasons to seek this mental edge, remind them if they want to bolster their athletic record to impress college admissions officers, this is one more advantage.
 I think more athletes are realizing this more & more, seeking help is not just for people who are struggling, but for those who want to gain an edge or perform more consistently, be more confident.
 Usually this helps ease the idea of talking to someone.
 I teach researched based scientific tools & concepts.
-I don’t believe in the “positive thinking” strategy, I teach my clients actual things they can do to perform better.
+I don’t believe in the “positive thinking” strategy, I teach my clients actual tools they can implement.

-Talking about sport psychology with a youth athlete may be tough, but here are a few tips that will make it easier for you and your athlete:
+Talking about sport psychology with a resistant athlete may be tough, but here are a few tips that will make it easier for you and your athlete:

 The office doesn’t do 3rd party billing and we aren’t diagnosing or coding so we don’t accept insurance directly.
 However, we can accept Health Care Spending accounts/cards or Flex Spending accounts as a form of payment.

-It’s the office policy to provide at least a 24 hour notice of cancellation.
-If 24 hours is not given, a $50 no show/cancellation fee is required.
+It’s the office policy to provide at least a 48 hour notice of cancellation.
+If 48 hours is not given, a $50 cancellation fee is required.
 Emergency situations (deaths, illness, accidents) will be handled on an individual basis.
 If a client “no shows” an appointment, they will be charged the full amount of the appointment.
 Please be considerate of the long cancellation waitlist for others trying to get in.

-We accept all major credit cards (Visa, Master Card, Discover, Amex), checks, Health Care Spending accounts/cards or Flex Spending accounts, or exact cash (we don’t have change in the office).
+We accept all major credit cards (Visa, Master Card, Discover, Amex), or Health Care/Flex Spending accounts (HSA cards), or exact cash (we don’t have change in the office).
 We can securely store your financial information on file as well, so you or your youth athlete don’t have to worry about payment after each session.

 We offer a couple of different options:

-Ashley works with individuals all over the country and internationally.
-We can do a phone call or video conferencing sessions via online (Zoom or Skype or Face Time).
-She really likes the video calls so she can see body language, build rapport, see the client thinking, writing, or demonstrate things to do.
-Some clients only do sessions through video conferencing, but some who typically see Ashley in office can also take advantage of this, for example, if an athlete is traveling for a competition or can’t fit in the travel time to the office that week, we can still connect and stay consistent with our work.
+We work with individuals all over the country and internationally.
+We can do a phone call or virtual sessions via Zoom or Face Time.
+We really like the video calls so we can see body language, build rapport, see the client thinking, writing, or demonstrate things to do.
+Some clients only do sessions through video conferencing, but some who typically see us in office can also take advantage of this, for example, if an athlete is traveling for a competition or can’t fit in the travel time to the office that week, we can still connect and stay consistent with our work.

-Yes.
-Ashley loves speaking to groups, but our schedule books up several months out so you need to contact us early about an event.
+Yes, we love speaking to groups, but our schedule books up several months out so you need to contact us early about an event.
 Ashley finds it really fun to spread knowledge to more than one person at a time and was a high school teacher and coach for several years before going into private practice.
 She likes to incorporate team building exercises, group activities, and games when she works with teams.
 She can also just do a short presentation on a motivational topic.
 She has spoken to groups of managers, employees, administrators, teachers, coaches, teams, and parents.
 Please send her an email to inquire about booking her at your event.

 List of speaking topics Ashley has done previously (but not limited to):